-There are openings on several committees for citizens interested in getting involved in bike/ped and transportation issues--from the MPO's Bicycle Pedestrian Coordinating Committee (BPCC), the MPO's Citizen's Advisory Committee (CAC), the County's Bicycle Pedestrian Advisory Committee (BPAC), to the Fort Myers' Bicycle Pedestrian Advisory Board (BPAB).
+There are FIVE openings on two committees for citizens interested in getting involved in bike/ped issues--the MPO's Bicycle Pedestrian Coordinating Committee (BPCC) and the County's Bicycle Pedestrian Advisory Committee (BPAC).
 Here's your chance to make a difference in your community.

 The BPCC consists of the local and state agency personnel and citizens who are responsible for bicycle and pedestrian planning for their agencies.
 Based on the recommendations in the MPO's 2011 countywide Bicycle Pedestrian Master Plan, the BPCC bylaws were amended to expand the membership to include citizens and broadened the mandate of the committee.
 The committee is now responsible for leading the implementation of the Master Plan, and is currently overseeing the implementation of the Bicycle Pedestrian Safety Action Plan (BPSAP), the TIGER grant complete streets initiative project, and will be updating the Master Plan, among other initiatives.
 The committee coordinates local agencies' bicycle/pedestrian planning activities, reviews provisions for pedestrians and cyclists in state and federal-aid surface transportation projects, and advises the MPO on the development of the bicycle and pedestrian element of its transportation plan and the programming of bicycle and pedestrian facilities.

-The committee meets monthly (forth Tuesday of the month at 10:00 a.m. in Cape Coral MPO office).
+The committee meets monthly (fourth Tuesday of the month at 10:00 a.m. in Fort Myers downtown library).
 It reports directly to the MPO Board at each MPO monthly meeting.

 There are two open seats for citizen members of the BPCC.
 Interested individuals should apply directly to the MPO staff and the BPCC was make the recommendations to the MPO Board for approval.
-If you have questions, contact Ron Gogoi (MPO staff) or Dan Moser, the BPCC Chair.
+If you have questions, contact Ron Gogoi (MPO staff) or Dan Moser, a BPCC member.